mozerpol/learningRISC-V/README.md

 # learningRISC-V
 ![logo](https://riscv.org/wp-content/uploads/2018/06/RISC-V-Logo-2.png)
 _________________
 In this project I'll put everything related to RISC-V. I learn this technology from scratch, so there may be a lot of simple things.
 I hope to avoid mistakes due to being inexperienced.
+I will try to keep up to date this repo.

 ### Table of contents